Prince Kuhio Plaza

 Prince Kūhiō Plaza is a single-level regional shopping mall in Hilo, Hawaii.
 It is the largest enclosed mall on the Island of Hawaii.
 Anchor stores are two Macy's stores, TJ Maxx, and Petco.
-Other major tenants include a 9-screen movie theatre and Longs Drugs.
+Other major tenants include a 9-screen movie theatre operated by Regal Cinemas, Tractor Supply Company, and Longs Drugs.
 Sears was an anchor of the plaza until closing in 2021.
+The mall is owned and operated by Brookfield Properties.

 The mall is named for Prince Jonah Kuhio Kalanianaole, who served as Congressional Delegate from 1903 to 1922.

 History

 In September 1977, the Department of Hawaiian Home Lands offered to lease 39 acre of land at the intersection of Pūʻāinakō Street and Kanoelehua Avenue (part of the Hawaii Belt Road) for development into retail space, which had been lacking in the area.
 Orchid Isle Group, the sole bidder for the property, signed a 53-year lease on October 28, 1977.